vetsin/code-jam-2025/README.md

 - `app/` is responsible for the `app.app()` that spawns the entire nicegui application, and is used for the very small `main.py`.
 - `components/` are generally any self-contained element that can be used elsewhere.
+- `types/` provides important types used throughout the application.
 - `util/` provides utility functions like `todo()`, which assists type checking during development.

 > [!NOTE]